 The chief procurement officer of Purchasing and Business Services may authorize a contract award to more than one supplier when it is in the interest of the university to have more than one source of supply for particular goods or services, or when a single supplier cannot provide all of the university’s requirements in a timely manner.

 It may be in the university’s interest to make a multiple award to ensure a supply of critical goods or services, to reduce acquisition costs, or to increase the university’s business activity with small disadvantaged businesses.

 While multiple awards are possible, the preferred procedure is to make a single award for each commodity or category of commodity.

-The award of contract for purchases not exceeding $50,000 in total cost shall be made to the supplier that satisfies the university’s requirements for quality, delivery, and price.
+The award of contract for purchases not exceeding $100,000 in total cost shall be made to the supplier that satisfies the university’s requirements for quality, delivery, and price.
 As a general practice the award will be made to the supplier offering materials or service at the lowest cost to the university.
-However, the director of PBS may authorize a contract award to a small disadvantaged business if the supplier demonstrates the ability to satisfy quality and delivery requirements at a cost that is competitive.
+However, the chief procurement officer may authorize a contract award to a small disadvantaged business if the supplier demonstrates the ability to satisfy quality and delivery requirements at a cost that is competitive.

-The director of PBS may authorize a negotiated purchase not exceeding $50,000 in total cost.
+The chief procurement officer may authorize a negotiated purchase not exceeding $50,000 in total cost.

 Certain items are normally purchased through a negotiation rather than through a competitive solicitation.
 Examples include but are not limited to used vehicles, used aircraft, and used scientific equipment.
-Upon request of the director of PBS, any individual authorized to sign a Request for Waiver of Bidding Requirements form may authorize a negotiated procurement for transactions of $50,000 or more.
+Upon request of the chief procurement officer, any individual authorized to sign a Request for Waiver of Bidding Requirements form may authorize a negotiated procurement for transactions of $100,000 or more.